sparkflows/sparkflows-docs/docs/azure/running-on-standalone.rst

 * Upload the Fire examples data with default or if data is available at anyother location, point to that location::

-Install and Running Example Workflows
+Install and Start Running Example Workflows
 ------------------------

 * Start off with executing the example workflows::